-And not only was the collaboration successful (we’re planning a second run in spring 2020), but every turnout for the draft-only releases throughout Atlanta, Asheville, and Fort Collins brought together the most diverse crowds each venue has ever hosted.
+And not only was the collaboration successful, but every turnout for the draft-only releases throughout Atlanta, Asheville, and Fort Collins brought together the most diverse crowds each venue has ever hosted.
 We followed with a symposium in Atlanta featuring a panel of minority beer influencers and entrepreneurs alongside New Belgium's executives to strategize more progress in the industry.

 Within the past several years, the craft beer industry has flourished.
 It’s produced a plethora of styles and has become a lot more accessible in bars, restaurants, and even airlines.
 But when it comes to the people who actually own the breweries, who produce the plethora of sours, pilsners, IPAs, stouts and other varietals, we’re not seeing the same amount of diversity.
 African Americans own roughly one percent of the independent breweries throughout the US.

 But there is progress.
 Every year, more Black brewers enter the market.
 So I reached out to a few Black brewery owners who are working on founding their own sites, to hear how they went from homebrewing to actually selling their beer.
 I asked them to share their future plans, and give us their thoughts on the industry as a whole.
 I also talked with burgeoning Black beer festival Fresh Fest co-founder Mike Potter, whose mission is to showcase the ales and lagers brewed by Black breweries for thousands to experience.